megasanjay/vue3-lottie/docs/guide.md

 ### onEnterFrame

 This event is fired every frame of the animation.
-There will be 60 events per second if your lottie animation runs at 60fps.
+There will be 60 events fired per second if your lottie animation runs at 60fps.

 ### onSegmentStart